PGNAA Spectral Classification of Metal with Density Estimations: Conclusion

 \section{Conclusion}

 The goal of optimizing recycling processes for aluminium and copper alloys through online classification can be achieved using the kernel density estimator and the maximum likelihood method.
 For example, most alloys can be classified close to 100 \% at 0.25 seconds.
 We can classify faster than a CNN and only need a single fully measured spectrum of the material to be classified by using the full information of the spectrum.
-We can classify in real time without data preprocessing and without additional training data.
+We can classify online without data preprocessing and without additional training data.
 Nevertheless we have introduced a simple and fast method for simulating an unlimited number of different short- and long-term spectra.
 In doing so, we can generate 50 spectra under 1 sec.
 This can be of great advantage for various methods and areas of AI such as comparing, training, validating and optimizing models.

 It remains to be investigated whether the classification can be further optimized by feature engineering, since the measurement method and spectrum have many physical features.
-Detectors with smaller number of channels may also become interesting due to the fast detection.
+Alternative detector types with lower resolution but faster signal acquisition may also become interesting due to the fast detection.